sulaimanabuqamar/SU/README.md

 > If you need to give someone access to only specific portions of the site, create a group in the admin page and assign the relevant permissions and add the user(s) to it

-> Make sure that the chosen SU officers are prepared to handle issues with the server, see below for common issues
+> Make sure that the chosen SS officers are prepared to handle issues with the server, see below for common issues

 # Approving and Denying News Posts
 ## Approving Posts